awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ConditionExpressions.md

 To perform a conditional update, you use an `UpdateItem` operation with a condition expression\.
 The condition expression must evaluate to true in order for the operation to succeed; otherwise, the operation fails\.

 **Note**
-`UpdateItem` also supports *update expressions*, where you specify the modifications you specify the changes you want to make to an item\.
+`UpdateItem` also supports *update expressions*, where you specify the modifications you want to make to an item\.
 For more information, see [Update Expressions](Expressions.UpdateExpressions.md)\.

 Suppose that you started with the item shown in [Condition Expressions](#Expressions.ConditionExpressions):